One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 - Between now and 2050 the population of Gary is projected to grow by about 2.0%, more than South Bend and Cincinnati.

-The economy in Gary is beginning to recover with employment growth coming in at 2.5% over the past 12 months.
-According to the BLS, employment sectors in Gary showing the fastest signs of recovery include financial activities, professional and business services, construction, and trade and transportation.
+The economy in Gary is recovering with employment growth coming in at 3.1% over the past 12 months.
+According to the BLS, employment sectors in Gary showing the most growth include manufacturing, construction, leisure and hospitality, and education and health services.

 Key Employment Stats: